mobyle2/mf-pyramid/README.md

 Pyramid routes and templates will be set automatically to access objects via REST (though optional).
 Dashboard is accessible via /admin route.
 Dashboard is not automatically installed, it is only for help and can (should?) be customized.
-Copy the pyramid directory content in your pyramid application according to your setup.
+Copy the pyramid directory content in your pyramid application according to your setup:
+  - dashboard needs mf.css, mf.js
+  - dashboard.mako is a template example and can be copied/adapted to get a base dashboard.

 # TODO